Skip to main content

 Actual Buyer & Seller - What if I don’t want to share this information with ONE?

 Under the new ICS2 regulations, for goods with the final destination in the European Union, it is mandatory to provide the actual buyer and seller details of the goods (these may be different from the shipper / consignee).
 If the final place of delivery is non-EU, then the actual buyer and seller details are not required.
-The buyer and seller information must be provided to ONE if you require us to make the "full ENS filing" (EU Filing type F10 / F11).
+The buyer and seller information must be provided to ONE if you require us to make the "full ENS filing" (EU filing type F10/F11).
 However, under the new ICS2 setup there is the option for "multiple filing".
 In this scenario (filing type F12/F13) it is not necessary to provide us with the actual buyer and seller information, but it is mandatory to provide the supplementary declarants' EORI number.

-What are multiple fiilngs?
+What are multiple filings?

 As part of the new ICS2 setup there is the option for "multiple filings".
-In this scenario customers will not be required to share house level data (HBL) nor buyer and seller information with us instead choosing to file the data independently (Filing type F12/F13).
+In this scenario customers will not be required to share house level (H B/L) nor buyer and seller information with us instead choosing to file the data independently (Filing type F12/F13).
 ONE will only submit the master BL data in their ENS submission (so called partial filing) with the EORI number of the company filing the data included.
 The customs authorities will link the two data filings together.
 Both filings will be required to achieve a "complete ENS".

 Will ONE submit my house BL data if requested?